PUT-PTM/KnockDetector/README.md

 ### Detector controller

 Reads analog signal from operational amplifier connected with buzzer.
-If readed value is under Detector_Threshold then controller start to listen to secret knock code.
-After three seconds of last exceedion controller validates secret code by algorithm comparing sequence of knocks with recorded data stored in database.
+Normal values oscilates above Detector_Threshold.
+If readed value is under Detector_Threshold this means somebody knocks to the door and then controller start to listen to secret knock code.
+After three seconds of last exceedion controller validates secret code with algorithm comparing sequence of knocks with recorded code sequences in data stored in the database.

 ### Database controller